Gharbar

-Gharbar was a weekly BBC television programme for the Asian community, which aired from 1977-1987.
+Gharbar was a weekly BBC television programme for the Asian community, which aired from 1977 to 1987.
 Initially a 26-part series billed as "helping Asian families to help themselves", the programme was made permanent the following April and was aimed at Asian women.
 The programme generally consisted of features, a children's story and a musical item.

-History
+Broadcast history

 The first edition was broadcast on BBC Two on 19 October 1977 at 10:20 am and was presented by Lalita Ahmed, Rajni Kaul and Nahid Niazi.
-When schools programming moved from BBC1 to BBC2 in September 1983, Gharbar transferred to BBC One.
-It continued to be broadcast on Wednesday mornings and was shown at 10:55 am (10:50 am from the following year), after Play School.
-At the start of September 1986, and ahead of the launch of the new BBC television daytime service, the programme was moved back to BBC Two.
-It moved to Tuesdays and was broadcast at the earlier time of 9am.
-It continued in this slot until the programme ended on 28 April 1987, two days after companion programme Asian Magazine ended, ahead of the start of a new English language programme for the Asian community, Network East, which launched in July 1987.
+The programme continued in that slot until the transfer of schools programming from BBC1 to BBC2 in September 1983 which saw Gharbar transfer to BBC One.
+It continued to be broadcast on Wednesday mornings but was shown at the slightly later time of 10:55 am (10:50 am from the following year), after Play School.
+At the start of September 1986, and ahead of the launch of the new BBC television daytime service, the programme returned to BBC Two.
+It was moved to Tuesdays and broadcast at the earlier time of 9 am so that it didn't clash with the start of that day's schools programming.
+It continued in this slot until the last episode was broadcast on 28 April 1987, two days after companion programme Asian Magazine ended, ahead of the start of a new English language programme for the Asian community, Network East, which launched in July 1987.